List of SEAL Team characters: Ash Spenser

 Ash Spenser is Clay's father and a retired Senior Chief Special Warfare Operator who wrote a tell-it-all book.
 He's portrayed by C. Thomas Howell.

 He was a SEAL for 15 years and a member of the Tier One SEAL unit formerly known as SEAL Team Six, where he served alongside future Green Team Master Chief Adam Seaver.
-He currently own a firearms training company and a security consulting company, and appears often in the media as a tactics and security expert.
+He currently owns a firearms training company and a security consulting company and appears often in the media as a tactics and security expert.
 In the Season 5 episode "Nine Ten", it is revealed that Ash retired from the Navy on September 10, having served in Panama as part of Operation Nifty Package, the Gulf War, and Operation Gothic Serpent in Somalia, and that immediately after the attacks he started serving as a media consultant on tactics and security.

 In season 1, he has an estranged relationship with his son, mainly for abandoning him when he was five years old.
 Their estrangement is made worse, due to him having written a book about his time operating, which made him a traitor in the eyes of other SEALs.

 In the later part of Season 2 and early part of Season 3, Clay convinces Ash to use his notoriety to champion the cause of awarding Purple Hearts to veterans with post-traumatic stress syndrome and traumatic brain injuries.